kbr/fritzconnection/README.rst

     :target: https://pypi.org/project/fritzconnection/

-Python-Tool to communicate with the AVM Fritz!Box.
+Python-Interface to communicate with the AVM Fritz!Box and connected devices.
-Supports the TR-064 and the (AHA-)HTTP-Interface.
+Supports the **TR-064** protocol, the (AHA-)**HTTP-Interface** and also allows call-monitoring.

 Installation: